cis5710/cis5710-homework/hw1-systemverilog/README.md

 Once your code passes all the tests, you are ready to submit your fixed `rca.sv` file **via Gradescope**.

 ## FPGA Demo

 Now that your code works in simulation, you can run the FPGA board demo to see it run in real life!

+The demo code is in the `rca4_demo` module, and it uses your adder to add 2 to a 4-digit binary number represented by four of the board's buttons (B2, B5, B4, B6).
+When a button is not pressed, it represents a 0; pressing it changes that bit to a 1 instead.
+The resulting sum is displayed on LEDs D0-D5.

 ### Generating a bitstream